Development, Change, Advancement, Growth, Rise, & Progress

 Workforce Development & Education Contributor

-Jeff is a subject matter expert for the US Department of Education, is the Moderator for the US Department of Education LINCS (Literacy Information and Communication System, Resource Collection) Community of Practice on Correctional and Reentry Education and has worked on the Integrated Education and Training (IET) in Corrections Project.
-Jeff is active on several Boards including the Petey Greene Advisory Board, You Matter Marathon Board, and Eastern University Prison Education Project.
-Jeff lectures and speaks across the country on issues of workforce development, adult education, reentry, and criminal justice.
+Jeff is a subject matter expert for the US Department of Education, is the Moderator for the US Department of Education LINCS Community of Practice on Correctional & Reentry Education and works on the IET in Corrections Project for OCTAEE.
+Jeff sits on several organizational boards and centers his work in the intersection of adult education, workforce development, and justice.

-Jeff is the producer and host of the award-winning weekly radio/television show “Looking Forward” on Philly Cam Radio WPPM 106.5FM and PhillyCam TV (Live Streaming; Xfinity 66/966; Fios TV 29/30; Roku; Apple TV), and Co-Host/Producer of the Behind Every Employer Podcast, and Producer for the Advocast Podcast.
+Jeff is the producer and host of the award-winning weekly radio/television show “Looking Forward” on Philly Cam Radio WPPM 106.5FM and PhillyCam TV (Live Streaming; Xfinity 66/966; Fios TV 29/30; Roku; Apple TV), and Co-Host/Producer of the Behind Every Employer Podcast.